These directions and distances are estimated.

 Another limited aid station called CATHEDRAL ROCK Aid Station #2 at 5080 feet and 15 miles into the course is awaiting your arrival.

-Continuing down to the FOOT BRIDGE Aid Station #3 at 18 miles and 4590 feet you'll find your drop bag at the fully equipped aid station.
+Continuing down to the FOOT BRIDGE Aid Station #3 at 18 miles and 4590 feet you'll find your drop bag at the fully equipped aid station with outhouses available.
 It is advisable to have dry socks and shoes in your drop bag here.

 After crossing the Foot Bridge, you begin a major climb up the Dry Fork reaching BEAR HUNTING CAMP Aid Station #4, a limited aid station at mile 21 1/2 and approximately 6800 feet.
 The course then levels off slightly to the KERNS COW CAMP Aid Station #5 at 28 miles and approx. 6600 feet.
 This is the course junction where you join the 50 Km course.